Max-Gabriel-Susman/bestir-identity-service/README.md

 # Bestir Identity Service

-Handles the creation and management of accounts and their assets
+Handles the lifecycle of accounts on the bestir network

 ### Roadmap